nyxnor/onionjuggler/docs/onionjuggler-cli.1.md

 **ONIONJUGGLER_CONF**

-: OnionJuggler user configuration file.
+: OnionJuggler system configuration file.
 If empty, will use /etc/onionjuggler.conf.

 **DIALOGRC**